ABOUT

 >>here

-Our work feeds on our enthusiasm for encounters in which sexuality(ies) - whatever that may mean - took on meaning in a playful, experimental, friendly, outrageous way.
-Spaces in which tribute was paid to the whole spectrum of intimacy, sensuality and desire: its beautiful, strange, cheerful, exciting, irritating, trivial, complex, stupid, frightening, inspiring aspects.
-This series of adjectives could be continued endlessly.
+Our work is fueled by a passion for encounters in which sexuality—whatever that may mean—took on meaning in a playful, experimental, friendly, and unabashed way.
+Spaces where tribute was paid to the entire spectrum of intimacy, sensuality, and desire: its beautiful, strange, cheerful, exciting, irritating, trivial, complex, ridiculous, frightening, and inspiring aspects.
+This list of adjectives could go on endlessly.
 Because sexuality simply cannot be definitively defined.
-The more you engage with it and allow yourself to be drawn into its vortex, the more questions arise - and the more enthusiasm on our part to continue asking, feeling, thinking and exchanging ideas with curiosity and goodwill.
-That's why we have been creating formats for several years in which this is possible together with other explorers.
-These explorative spaces include workshops, sessions, play parties and performances dedicated to the diverse aspects of intimacy and desire, inventive forms of encounter and communication and the discovery of new sensibilities and boundaries.
+The more one engages with it and allows oneself to be drawn into its vortex, the more questions arise—and the more enthusiasm we feel to continue asking, feeling, reflecting, and exchanging ideas with curiosity and goodwill.
+That is why, for several years now, we have been creating formats where this is possible together with other explorers.
+These exploratory spaces include workshops, sessions, play parties, and performances; dedicated to the diverse aspects of intimacy and desire, to inventive forms of encounter and communication, and to the discovery of new sensibilities and boundaries.
 Why all this?
-Because narratives about what sexuality is shape our society - and in a world that thrives on self-doubt, alternative approaches can act as resistance and empowerment.
+Because narratives about what sexuality is shape our society—and in a world that profits from self-doubt, alternative approaches can serve as resistance and empowerment.

 THE MAKERS